Longevity’s secret sauce

 “Basically, the more mature CD8 cells a person has, the more wear and tear their immune system has seen,” said Rehkopf.
 In other words, the immune systems of older Nicoyans are still fresh-faced and ready to take out infected or otherwise naughty cells.

 Rehkopf plans to expand his sleuthing to the genetic realm.
 Past studies dismissed genetics as a root cause of the Nicoyan people’s long life span.
-But Rehkopf and collaborator Michael Greicius, MD, a Stanford Medicine geneticist and neurologist, are teaming up to pressure test that idea.
+But Rehkopf and collaborator Michael Greicius, MD, a Stanford Medicine geneticist and neurologist, are teaming up to pressure test that idea with $1.5 million in support from the Knight Initiative for Brain Resilience at Stanford University.
 “I wonder whether past genetic studies of the population just weren’t granular enough.
 We’re using fine-grain sequencing to see if those findings really hold up,” Rehkopf said.

 Make your own blue zone?